jinille50-cpu/Rhinitis_Prj/README.md

 - **Alpha Blending:** Overlays heatmap onto original H&E images with adjustable transparency.
 - **Colorbar Integration:** Generates publication-ready figures with calibrated color scales.

+# Data Privacy & Security:
+The datasets used in this project are the property of Boramae Medical Center and are subject to strict confidentiality agreements.
+Therefore, raw data is not included in this repository.
+The screenshots provided are for demonstration purposes of the software functionality only."
 **How to Run:**

 How to Run & Interactive Tools